Links

 Hidden Hooks Scenarios for Read/Write and Execute

-We unset read or write or both (based on how the user wants) in the entry corresponding to the address.
+HyperDbg unsets read or write or execute or all of them (based on how the user wants) in the entry corresponding to the address.

-This means before the operating system or a kernel driver tries to read or write, a vm-exit occurs, and an EPT Violation will notify us.
-In the EPT Violation handler, we log the address that tries to read or write, then we find the entry in the EPT table and set both read and write (means that any read or write to the page is allowed) and set an MTF flag.
+This means before the operating system or a kernel driver tries to read or write or execute, a VM-exit occurs, and an EPT Violation will notify us.
+In the EPT Violation handler, we log the address that tries to read or write or execute, then we find the entry in the EPT table and set all of the attributes (which means that any read or write, or execution to the page is allowed) and set an MTF flag.

-VMM resumes, and one instruction executes, or in other words, read or write is performed, then an MTF vm-exit occurs.
-In the MTF vm-exit handler, we unset the read and write access again, so any future access to that page will cause an EPT Violation.
+VMM resumes, and one instruction executes, or in other words, read or write or execution is performed, then an MTF VM-exit occurs.
+In the MTF vm-exit handler, we unset the read and write and execution (or a custom combination of these attributes) again, so any future access to that page will cause an EPT Violation.

 Note that all of the above scenarios happen to one core.
 Each core has a separate TLB and separate Monitor Trap Flag.